-Based on the recent survey data information and site visits, it was discovered that the watercourse has two branches through the railway line, each with a culvert that crosses the railway line.
+Based on both the 2022 and 2024 survey data, as well as site visits, it was discovered that the watercourse has two branches through the railway line , each with a culvert that crosses the railway line.
 Both branches and both culverts were included in the current FRS model.
-However, the CFRAM model only included the southern culvert, which has a higher invert level (by 0.75m) than the northern culvert.
+However, the CFRAM model only included the southern culvert, which has a higher invert level (by 0.6m) than the northern culvert.
 As such, the majority of the flow would spill through the northern culvert.
 This highlights a discrepancy between the CFRAM model and the actual watercourse conditions.